A Brief History of Coffee Around the World

 In the 17th century, the Mayor of Amsterdam gave the gift of coffee to France.
+I’ve been playing at gsn https://clickmiamibeach.com/ for a few years now and i have never had problems!
 The French began planting coffee trees on the island of Martinique.
 From there, coffee trees were planted throughout Central and South America and the Carribean.

 Missionaries, colonists, travelers, and traders spread coffee seeds all around the world during their explorations.
 Coffee became one of the most profitable crops and commodities in the world.
 Plantations were developed all over and nations were founded from the economic success of the coffee industry.

 Hopefully, this brief history of coffee has provided some insight as to why coffee became so popular and how the crop withstood the test of time to remain one of the most sought after commodities in the world.